YorCreative/Laravel-Scrubber/README.md

 This command will create a stubbed out class in `App\Scrubber\RegexCollection`.
 The Scrubber package will autoload everything from the `App\Scrubber\RegexCollection` folder with the wildcard value on the `regex_loader` array in the scrubber config file.
-You will need to provide a `Regex Pattern` and a `Testable String` for the class.
+You will need to provide a `Regex Pattern` and a `Testable String` for the class and you may also provide a `Replacement Value` if you want to replace the detected value with something other than the default value in the config file.

 ## Testing